lightning/bolts/02-peer-protocol.md

 transaction, derived as specified in
 [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-A funder SHOULD perform unilateral close if it does not receive `funding_locked` after a reasonable timeout.
+A non-funding node SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout.

-A non-funding node SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout, and MAY forget the channel or perform unilateral close if it does not receive `funding_locked` after a reasonable timeout.
+From the point of waiting for `funding_locked` onwards, a node MAY fail the channel if it does not receive a required response from the other node after a reasonable timeout.

 #### Rationale